-Swiss to hold news conference amid Credit Suisse troubles
+Banking giant UBS is acquiring smaller rival Credit Suisse

-Swiss leaders are holding a news conference Sunday night following several media reports that banking giant UBS is believed to be in talks to acquire its smaller rival Credit Suisse in an effort to avoid further market-shaking turmoil in global banking.
+BERN, Switzerland (AP) — Banking giant UBS is buying its smaller rival Credit Suisse in an effort to avoid further market-shaking turmoil in global banking, Swiss President Alain Berset announced on Sunday night.

-The Federal Council, the seven-member governing body that includes Swiss President Alain Berset, is expected to announce that UBS is acquiring Credit Suisse in a potential deal brokered by the Swiss government.
+Swiss president Alain Berset, who did not specify a value of the deal, called the announcement “one of great breadth for the stability of international finance.
+An uncontrolled collapse of Credit Suisse would lead to incalculable consequences for the country and the international financial system.”

 Credit Suisse is designated by the Financial Stability Board, an international body that monitors the global financial system, as one of the world’s globally systemic important banks.
 This means regulators believe its uncontrolled failure would lead to ripples throughout the financial system not unlike the collapse of Lehman Brothers 15 years ago.